back pain surgery

 Alternatives to flavectomy include:

-It should be noted that the optimal surgical technique for treating the spinal compression or nerve roots remains controversial.
+It should be noted that the optimal surgical technique to treat spinal or nerve root compression remains controversial.
 One approach is not necessarily superior in all circumstances, and the best option will depend on patient-specific anatomical and symptomatic factors.

 Back to top